guettli/git-tips/README.md

 git rebase -i HEAD~N
 ```

 N is the number of commits you want to work on.
+If you are working on a branch which was branched of "main", and you want to
+rebase all your changes: `git rebase -i main`

-This asks you for every commit what you want to do.
+Interactive rebase asks you for every commit what you want to do.

 More about rewriting the git history: [Git Book: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)